humdrum-tools/humdrum-documentation/tool/hint/index.md

 >
 Notice that the major and minor tenths in the sixth data record have been rendered as major and minor thirds.
-Also note that the perfect unison in the tenth data record has been output as a hyphen \-- and that the P1 formerly present in the eighth data record has disappeared.
+Also note that the perfect unison in the tenth data record has been output as a hyphen &mdash; and that the P1 formerly present in the eighth data record has disappeared.
 The presence of the rest in the original ninth data record has caused the outputting of a simple null token.